June 14-15-16, 2013

 - Half time will be 3 minutes.

-- Basketball teams will be allowed 2 timeouts per game.
+- Teams will be allowed 2 full timeouts per game.
 Timeouts will not carry over to overtime.
-Teams will be allowed one timeout in overtime.
+Team will be allowed one timeout in overtime.

 ||REMINDER: NCAA rules prohibit prospect-aged individuals (9th-12th grade) from making in-person, on-campus contact with Division I men's basketball coaching staffs during the month of July.
 Therefore, please refrain from attempting a visit to the MU men's basketball offices while participating in the Show-Me STATE GAMES.